mahadwaseem123/spekit_assignment/README.md

 # Docs Store

-# Setup

-# Steps:
+Setup:

-# -Update the System
+# Update the System
 sudo apt-get update

-# -To get this repository, run the following command inside your git enabled terminal
+# To get this repository, run the following command inside your git enabled terminal
 git clone https://github.com/mahadwaseem123/spekit_assignment.git

-# -Install pip
+# Install pip
 sudo apt install python3-pip -y

-# -Run this command to install dependencies
+# Run this command to install dependencies
 pip install -r requirements.txt

 Once you have downloaded django,Python3 and all dependencies from requirements.txt, go to the cloned repo directory and run the following command